PattarawutAriyapruck/DataMining/README.md

 # Group Project Data Mining

-This project about using machine learning techniques in data mining includes; K-Nearest Neighbors (K-NN), Classification Tree and Naive Bayes methods to classify married variable in Determinants of Wages Data (CPS1985) Dataset.
+This project applies machine learning techniques in data mining to classify the 'married' variable in the Determinants of Wages dataset (CPS1985).
+The methods used include:

+-K-Nearest Neighbors (K-NN)

+-Classification Tree

+-Naive Bayes

-In my work, I work on Classification Tree and Naive Bayes methods.
+In this project, I focused on implementing and analyzing the Classification Tree and Naive Bayes methods.
+The goal was to understand how well each algorithm performs in classifying marital status and to compare their effectiveness in terms of accuracy and interpretability.

 ## Dataset
 - **Name of dataset**: Determinants of Wages Data (CPS1985) Dataset.